Diversity In Development: The Changing Face of Building in Boston

 It sounds ambitious, and it is.
 But Chesto accurately points out that this model offers development teams a great deal of flexibility in meeting their goals.
 While incorporating more people of color into development teams is one way to fulfill expectations, there are also other methods.
 These involve, “ that a percentage of space would be set aside for community uses or local retailers.
 Or maybe the developers could establish internships and mentorships, or prove they would create a path of success for kids, from urban schools to lifelong careers.”

 Time will tell how effective the Commonwealth model will be in achieving the long-held goal of diversifying the development industry’s historically slow-to-change makeup.
-But innovative ideas like this are increasingly becoming the rule, rather than the exception, as a slew of change-hungry leaders and community figures seek to put their stamp on the development process in Massachusetts and beyond.
+However, innovative ideas like this are becoming more common.
+Change-driven leaders and community figures increasingly seek to shape the development process in Massachusetts and beyond.

-The Belfort Group has experience working in diverse communities throughout New England, helping developers win the trust and support of stakeholders from an array of racial and socioeconomic backgrounds.
-Contact us to learn how we can leverage our experience to help your project succeed, even as approval criteria continue to evolve every day.
+The Belfort Group has experience working in diverse communities throughout New England.
+We help developers earn the trust and support of stakeholders from a wide range of racial and socioeconomic backgrounds.
+Contact us to learn how we can use this experience to support your project as approval criteria continue to evolve.

 Latest Reads